2 killed in Russia while Ukraine's energy infrastructure is targeted as peace talks press on

 In Ukraine, Russia launched overnight drone and missile strikes on five Ukrainian regions, targeting energy and port infrastructure.

+Ukrainian President Volodymyr Zelenskyy said Russia had sent over 450 drones and 30 missiles into Ukraine overnight.

+"Thousands of families are now left without electricity after strikes last night in Kirovohrad, Mykolaiv, Odesa, Sumy, Kharkiv, Kherson and Chernihiv regions," he wrote on Telegram.

-An attack on the Black Sea city of Odesa caused grain silos to catch fire at the port, according to Ukrainian deputy prime minister and reconstruction minister, Oleksiy Kuleba.
-The strikes also damaged energy infrastructure in settlements across the region, he said.
+An attack on the Black Sea city of Odesa caused grain silos to catch fire at the port, Ukrainian deputy prime minister and reconstruction minister Oleksiy Kuleba said.

-Energy facilities in the Chernihiv, Kirovohrad and Mykolaiv regions also sustained damage, Kuleba said.

-Similar Russian strikes left parts of the Kherson region, including the regional capital, also called Kherson, without power Saturday, regional head Oleksandr Prokudin said.
+Two people were wounded in attacks on the wider Odesa region, according to regional head Oleh Kiper.

 Kyiv and its Western allies say Russia is trying to cripple the Ukrainian power grid and deny civilians access to heat, light and running water for a fourth consecutive winter, in what Ukrainian officials call “weaponizing” the cold.